arispretz/Build-a-Nightlife-Coordination-App/README.md

 # Build-a-Nightlife-Coordination-App

-This is one of my projects in the way to achieve "Legacy Backend" certification at freeCodeCamp.org.
+This is one of my projects in the way to achieve "Legacy Back End" certification at freeCodeCamp.org.
 It was designed using HTML, CSS, JavaScript and Express.

 User Story: As an unauthenticated user, you can view all bars in your area.